whatisnuclear/website/thorium-myths.md

 and try to turn it on, you'll be sorely disappointed because it cannot possibly sustain a chain reaction, under any circumstances.
 So you start it up with denatured bombs or enriched U-235 and then it becomes self-sufficient on Th-232 or U-238.
 I occasionally read misleading things that say Thorium will just fire right up.
-Alas.
+Alas, it is not so.

 It should be noted, however, that the key advantage of Th fuel is that it allows thermal breeding.
 This means that you can start up a Th-based breeder with substantially (between 3 and 10 times) less